Geoff Neal: Ultimate Fighting Championship

 Neal was scheduled to face Shavkat Rakhmonov on January 14, 2023, at UFC Fight Night 217.
 However, on December 29, Neal pulled out due to undisclosed injury.
 The pair was rescheduled for UFC 285 on March 4, 2023.
 At the weigh-ins on March 3, Neal weighed in at 175 pounds, 4 pounds over the non-title welterweight limit.
 As a result, the bout proceeded as a catchweight and Neal was fined 30% of his fight purse, which went to Rakhmonov.
 He lost the fight via a rear-naked choke submission in the third round.
 Despite his failure to make weight, UFC president Dana White was so pleased with the fight and impressed with Neal's outing that Neal still received his share of the Fight of the Night award.

 Neal was scheduled to face Ian Machado Garry at UFC 292 on August 19, 2023.
 However, Neal withdrew due to undisclosed health reasons, and was replaced by Neil Magny.
 A bout with Garry was rescheduled and took place on February 17, 2024, at UFC 298.
 Neal lost in a competitive bout by split decision.

 Neal faced Rafael dos Anjos on October 26, 2024, at UFC 308.
 He won the fight via technical knockout in round one after dos Anjos suffered a knee injury.

 Neal was scheduled to face Carlos Prates on April 12, 2025 at UFC 314.
 However, Neal withdrew from the fight for unknown reasons and the bout was subsequently cancelled.
 The bout has since been re-scheduled and took place on August 16, 2025 at UFC 319.
 He lost the fight via knockout in round one.

+Neal was scheduled to face Kevin Holland in a rematch on February 21, 2026 at UFC Fight Night 267, after their first meeting in January 2017.
+However, for undisclosed reasons, Holland was replaced by Uroš Medić.
+Neal lost the fight by knockout in the first round.

+Neal was scheduled to face Chidi Njokuani on August 15, 2026 at UFC 330.
+However, Neal had to withdraw for undisclosed reasons and was replaced by Joel Álvarez.